-Family's tribute to 'amazing person' Purslow
+Tributes to 'amazing' Purslow after rider's death

 A former Manx Grand Prix Lightweight race winner, Purslow had competed in the Classic TT since 2016 and last took part in the June TT races in 2017.

-In a post on social media, his family said: "Mark was loved by everyone, not one person had a bad word to say about him and that's because he was an amazing person inside and out, always cracking a joke and making light of every situation with a big smile on his face, always there for other people."
+In a post on social media, his family said: "Mark was loved by everyone.
+Not one person had a bad word to say about him and that's because he was an amazing person inside and out, always cracking a joke and making light of every situation with a big smile on his face, always there for other people."

 The racer had been "getting to his peak having the best year ever" with the Never Be Clever Racing team after many years racing as a privateer, they added.

-They said: "He loved to ride, and he knew the risks but he loved racing since such a young age.
+"He loved to ride and he knew the risks, but he loved racing since such a young age," Purslow's family added.

 "We are beyond heartbroken, in shock and utterly devastated.
 We love you Mark forever and always, you were one in a million, always in our hearts."